Club Jaiba Brava

-Club Jaiba Brava, formerly known as Tampico Madero, is a Mexican professional football club based in Tampico and Ciudad Madero, Tamaulipas, that plays in Liga de Expansión MX, the second level division of Mexican football.

-The club was founded in 1982 as Deportivo Social Tampico Madero.

-The club changed its name to TM Fútbol Club in 2016, then again to Club Deportivo y Social Tampico Madero in 2022, and finally changed to its current name in 2024.
+Club Jaiba Brava, formerly known as Tampico Madero, is a professional football club based in Tampico and Ciudad Madero, Tamaulipas.
+The club competes in Liga de Expansión MX, the second level of Mexican football, and plays its home matches at Estadio Tamaulipas.
+Founded in 1982 as Deportivo Social Tampico Madero, the club changed its name to TM Fútbol Club in 2016, Club Deportivo y Social Tampico Madero in 2022, and finally changed to its current name in 2024.

 History

 The club was founded on September 5, 1982 when the city of Tampico, Tamaulipas decided to buy out a struggling club made up from players from the Atletas Campesinos team from the city of Querétaro, Querétaro and some from the precursor club, C.D.
 Tampico A.C, that had been relegated and dissolved.
 That year the club struggled once again, finishing 14th in the league.
 The following year, the club would earn 9th place.

-The 1985–86 season was split into two short tournaments, the Prode 85 and Mexico 86.
+The 1985–86 season was split into two short tournaments (Prode 85 and Mexico 86).
 In the Prode 85 the club finished 1st in group 1 and qualified to the playoff series.
 In the quarterfinals the club defeated Cruz Azul 4–2.
 In semifinals the club defeated Puebla 5–4.
 In the finals the club went up against América, managing to beat América 4–1 in the first match and losing in the second 4-0 to a loss in aggregate of 5-1.
 In the Mexico 86 the club would once again reach the finals, this time after defeating Monarcas Morelia in quarterfinals and América in semifinals.
 The club would go up against Monterrey in the finals winning the first match 2–1 but once again losing the second match 2–0 and finishing runner up.
 The club would qualify to the playoffs again in the 1988–89 tournament.
 This time a short tournament play-off round was played with clubs Cruz Azul, Pumas de la UNAM and Atlante.
 The club would finish 1 point behind Cruz Azul, who would go on to final against América.
 The following year the club finished 19th overall.
 The club was bought out by the Querétaro franchise and moved to the city of Querétaro, Querétaro.

 In 1991, Antonio Pélaez Pier bought the Atlético Potosino franchise and relocated it to Tampico, Tamaulipas to return the team to competitions.
 The team was registered in the Segunda División de México.
 In 1994, the team was promoted to the Primera División de México after defeating Irapuato in the championship final.

-In the 1994-95 season the team played in the Primera División, however, in the middle of the season the club was moved to Hermosillo, Sonora and renamed Gallos Blancos TM (a reserves team of Querétaro), due to problems between the team owner and the oil workers' union, the stadium owners.
+In the 1994–95 season the team played in the Primera División, however, in the middle of the season the club was moved to Querétaro and renamed TM Gallos Blancos, due to problems between the team owner and the oil workers' union, the stadium owners.
+At the end of the 1994–95 season TM Gallos Blancos was relegated to Primera División 'A', subsequently the owner moved the team to Hermosillo, Sonora and renamed it Gallos Blancos de Hermosillo.